 This data is helpful to see if your blog content is attracting your ideal audience.

 You can also see when your followers are most active on Instagram and how your posts are performing.
-Using this data can help you understand how Instagram users are interacting with your content and see where there’s room for improvement.
+Using this data can help you understand how Instagram users interact with your content and see where there’s room for improvement.

 5. Plan a cohesive theme